gwannuu/gwannuu.github.io/content/papers/dqn/index.md

 - **End for**

 # DQN with atari

-There already exists Q-learning algorithms that has been combined with experience replay and a simple neural network.[13]
+There already exists Q-learning algorithms that has been combined with experience replay and a simple neural network.
 But it starts with a low-dimensional state rather than raw visual inputs, which is in **high-diemnsion**.

 ## Preprocessing
-Raw atari frame has $210 \times 160$ pixel images with a 128 color palette, which is in high dimension.
+Raw atari frame has $210 \times 160 $ pixel images with a 128 color palette, which is in high dimension.
-In this paper, below process is used as preprocess procedure $\phi$.
+In this paper, below process is used as preprocess procedure $ \phi $.

-- First convert RGB color channel to gray color scale and down sample to $110 \times 84$.
+- First convert RGB color channel to gray color scale and down sample to $ 110 \times 84 $.
-- And crop the image to roughly capture the playing area, resulting in an $84 \times $84 pixel image.
+- And crop the image to roughly capture the playing area, resulting in an $ 84 \times 84 $ pixel image.
-- Finally, by stacking last 4 frames, can obtain $84 \times 84 \times 4$ size of image.
+- Finally, by stacking last 4 frames, can obtain $ 84 \times 84 \times 4 $ size of image.

 ## Model architecture